awelm/blog/content/posts/knapsack.md

 ### Deciding What To Show the LLM

-Let’s imagine you are using an LLM to answer a user question and you want it to read as many relevant documents as possible before responding.
+Let’s imagine you are using a LLM to answer a user question and you want it to read as many relevant documents as possible before responding.
 Each document costs the LLM a certain number of tokens to read which is **w[i]**.
 And each document has some value **v[i]** too, which can be computed in a variety of ways depending on your goals.
 For example, you could use [embeddings](https://platform.openai.com/docs/guides/embeddings/what-are-embeddings) and